sematext/docs/docs/logs/reports-and-components.md

 The set of icons in the logs search and report menu let you:

-- **Save Query / Add Alert** - Every query can be **saved for later use, and used to send alerts**.
-The ability to save queries and alerts is part of the essential tools for searching, correlating and investigating logs data.
-Each saved query becomes part of the saved queries section.
+- **Add Alert** - Every query can be use as **alert query**.
+The ability to save alerts is part of the essential tools for searching, correlating and investigating logs data.

-- **Saved Queries / Alert Rules** - Right next to the save query / alert icon you can see the saved queries and alert rules, this will open a modal dialogue window with **all your saved queries and alert rules** displayed in a table component that displays:

-	- _Tag Color_ that can be assigned to any logs query while it is being saved by user using colour picker componenet
-	- _Query Name_ to further identify and describe logs query
-	- _Query String_ will be string you use in logs search input field
-	- _Owner_
-	- _10m, 1h, 12h, and 1d_ shortcuts with histogram for fast observability of query patterns across common time intervals
-	- Saved _query actions_ dropdown menu used to add new, edit, clone, reset, and delete saved logs report
+Each alert query is visible in Alert Rules list.

 - **Email Report** - There are E-mail and Subscription types available with time, frequency, and time range defined so your team can get automatated reports about your logs and system health.